Retired police officer enters race for Woodbury County Board of Supervisors seat

 SIOUX CITY, Iowa (KCAU) – A retired Sioux City police officer announced his bid to run for the Woodbury County Board of Supervisors Wednesday.

-Kevin McCormik, a Sioux City native, said he filed paperwork to run for the District 1 seat out of passion to serve the community he grew up in.
+Kevin McCormick, a Sioux City native, said he filed paperwork to run for the District 1 seat out of passion to serve the community he grew up in.

 “My entire career has been about service and I want to continue to serve the community that I love,” McCormick said.
 “This is a special place and I want to make sure that its elected leaders recognize that.”